 Treatment aims to keep blood sugar levels within a normal range.
 The optimum goal for a woman with gestational diabetes is a blood sugar level of:

 One important part of taking care of your condition is to monitor your blood sugar levels throughout the day.
 If you need insulin, your doctor will work with you to calculate the right amount needed to keep blood sugar levels within a healthy range for you.
 This amount may increase as your pregnancy advances.
-Also, the dose of insulin may need to be adjusted during times of emotional or physical stress (eg, having an infection, exercising a lot).
+Also, the dose of insulin may need to be adjusted during times of emotional or physical stress, such as having an infection or exercising a lot.

 The main risk of taking insulin is that it can cause your blood sugar to go too low.
 This can be very dangerous.
 If you are taking insulin, it is important to notice any strange feelings, such as confusion, sweating, or

 anxiety.
 If you have any feelings like this, you should check your blood sugar level.
 If it is low, it can be increased quickly with by eating or drinking something that has plenty of sugar, like juice or regular cola.